BEPP100 - INTRODUCTORY ECONOMICS (Course Syllabus)

 Other Information: Lecture with discussion required.

 BEPP212 - ECONOMIC ANALYSIS OF LAW (Course Syllabus)

-The course provides an introduction to the economic analysis of law and legal institutions.
-Our goal is to develop intuitions about the ways law simultaneously shapes and responds to private behavioral incentives.
+This course provides an introduction to the economic analysis of law and legal institutions.
+Our goal is develop intuitions about the ways law simultaneously shapes and responds to private behavioral incentives.
 In the first half of the course, we will survey the application of key economic concepts to basic features of the Anglo-American common law of property, contract, and tort.
-In the second half of the course, we will use the tools developed in our survey to focus in depth on antitrust policy in conventional as well as network industries.
+In the second half of the course, we will use the tools developed in our survey to focus in depth on the law of intellectual property.

 BEPP214 - NONPROFIT SECTOR: ECONOM (Course Syllabus)